Tausand-dev/Tausand_AB1000_LabView8Library/README.md

 Created by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
 Original release.

-* REV 1.1, 07/07/2019<br/>
+* REV 1.1, 07/10/2019<br/>
-Created by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
+Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
-Fix in waiting per acquisition complete function.
+Update on _Wait for Acquisition Complete_ VI.
+Now it returns a warning instead of an error when max timeout is reached.